 Fox Cherry Tomatoes from Hudson Valley Seed Library are perfectly plump and juicy.
 They’re perfect either fresh off the vine or on a salad.
 These came from my garden last August.
 (Photo by Nick McCullough)

 Start seeds indoorsGet started in early spring.
 With many seeds, it’s recommended that you sow them inside for 6 to 8 weeks before the last frost.
-(Find your frost-free date here.)
+(Find your last average frost date by searching online "last frost date [city]".)
 With a warm window, a self-watering seed tray, and a seed heating pad, you are well on your way to a veggie patch.
 Starting seeds inside allows plants to get through the juvenile stage and establish a root system before you plant them outside.
 Because many plants like tomato and peppers take so long before yielding their first fruit, this ensures you will be reaping the fruits of your labor earlier in the summer.
 Additionally, I use herbs like purple and Thai basil, flat leaf parsley, lemon thyme, oregano, and bronze fennel in my planter designs—this is another group of plants that are easy to start from seed.

 Little Gem Romaine lettuce from Baker Creek Heirloom Seeds is a great selection for a container because of its compact size.
 Here I have it planted in one of my stock tank planters this spring.
 Soon, I will thin these seedlings, eat the causalities, and allow the other to grow to maturity.
 (Photo by Nick McCullough)